Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ## doc marker

-The doc marker is used to declare documentation about the outer block that contains the doc block.
+The doc marker is used to instruct the user of a block.

+The doc block is related to the outer block.